pharmacologie-caen/vigicaen/paper.md

 analysis requires a dataset with one row per ICSR, with the corresponding drugs and adverse events.

-The following logic is implemented in \CRANpkg{vigicaen}:
+The following logic is implemented in vigicaen:

 1 Use drug and adverse event names to collect their IDs.

 2 Match the IDs in `drug` and `adr` tables to identify the cases.